Package 'REDCapDM'

 exclude

 Character vector specifying the names of variables that should not be converted to factors.
-If 'NULL', all variables will be converted.
+If NULL, all variables will be converted.

 Transformation of Checkboxes with Branching Logic